TyongKim/ERD2/MDOF_linear_bridge/README.md

 # File description
 1. Construct_IM.py: This script estimates the intensity measure, which serves as input for the DNN model predicting modal contribution coefficients.
 The response spectrum size of 110 X 1 is employed as an intensity measure.
 This code only provides three synthetmic ground motions for demonstration purposes.
+The response specturm values are saved in the
+'Ground_info_bridge.npy' file.

+2. Generate_bridges.py: This code is designed to generate different kinds of bridges.
+A total of 3-, 4- ,5- , 6- span bridges.
+The structural characteristics of the bridge system is saved in the "generated_MDOF_systems" folder.

+2. Construct_SDOF_database.py: This code is designed to perform modal anlaysis.
+In other words, this code let you calculate the peak responses of each mode.

+3. Construct_MDOF_database.py: This code is desinged to perform

 1. Construct_SDOF_database.py: This code is designed to construct a database containing the structural responses of various single-degree-of-freedom (SDOF) systems.
 It utilizes a 300-step period and 50-step damping coefficient.
 To execute this code successfully, it is necessary to download the NGA-WEST database ground motion acceleration.
 Note that only two artificially generated ground motions are provided within this code.

 2. Construct_MDOF_structure.py: The purpose of this code is to generate diverse multi-degree-of-freedom (MDOF) systems.
 In this context, MDOF systems represent shear buildings with a degree of freedom for each story.